Kensaroven/Data-Envelopment-Analysis/README.md

 # Data-Envelopment-Analysis

+## As a part of the academic projects

 #### Some questions to be answered from the dataset are:

 1. Use a boxplot to show the distribution of assessment scores per training provider ("B.tpId" represent the training provider id and  "AJD.assmtCrt.percentage"  represents the assessment score).